-- A single FDCIKF can host up to 16 deception VMs. - A single FDCIKG can host up to 20 deception VMs. - A single FDCVMS can host up to 20 deception VMs. - A single deception VM supports up to 24 IP addresses or decoys.
-Each IP represents a decoy. - A single FortiDeceptor appliance (HW/VM) can support up to 480 (VLANS).

-• With 4 decoys per segment on average, a single FortiDeceptor appliance (HW/VM) can support up to 128 segments (VLANS).
+- A single EOL can host up to 16 deception VMs. - A single FDCIKG can host up to 20 deception VMs. - A single FDCVMS can host up to 20 deception VMs. - A single deception VM supports up to 24 IP addresses or decoys.
+Each IP represents a decoy. - A single FortiDeceptor appliance (HW/VM) can support up to 480 IP addresses. - A single FortiDeceptor appliance (HW/VM) can support up to 128 segments (VLANS).